-1. Health History Form
+1. Health history form

 All new patients are required to fill out this form before seeing any doctor in the United States.
 The form seeks information about the general health history of the patient and makes it binding on the doctor to properly diagnose and treat the patient.

-2. Attending Physician's Opinion
+2. Attending physician's opinion

 During the consultation, the doctor or physician may ask the patient specific questions about their health history for proper diagnosis and treatment.
 The information will be used by the doctor to form an opinion about the health history of the patient, including whether there was any pre-existing condition, and share the same with the travel insurance company.

-Contesting a Denial of Claim Based on a Pre-existing Condition
+Contesting a Denial of Claim Based on a Pre-Existing Condition

-Solution: You have the right to make an appeal on the matter by providing supporting evidence to contest the denial of the claim based on a pre-existing condition.
-The evidence can include a recent physical (general health checkup) report or written statement from your family doctor, stating this condition was under control or not existing before the start date of the current insurance.
+You have the right to make an appeal on the matter by providing supporting evidence to contest the denial of the claim based on a pre-existing condition.
+The evidence can include a recent physical (general health checkup) report or written statement from your family doctor, stating that this condition was under control or not existing before the start date of the current insurance.

-- Note: Some of the information and supporting documents might be requested from the doctor/hospital.
+- Some of the information and supporting documents might be requested from the doctor/hospital.
 The claim process can be delayed if the hospital or doctor doesn't send the requested information on time.

-- It's a good idea to get a health check up done prior to traveling to the United States.
+- It's a good idea to get a health checkup done prior to traveling to the United States.
 Those reports can be vital to support your claim.

-The claim process might take time and effort on your part, but if its a genuine case, you can be rest assured that your claims will be paid.
+The claim process might take time and effort on your part, but if it's a genuine case, you can be rest assured that your claims will be paid.